carpentries-incubator/git-Rstudio-course/_episodes/05-remote.md

 ---
 title: "Interact with GitHub"
-teaching: 0
+teaching: 5
-exercises: 0
+exercises: 10
 questions:
-- "Key question"
+- "How to sync your files with GitHub"
+- "How to get remote changes on your local machine?"
 objectives:
+- "`Push` updates to GitHub"
-- "Create a repository on GitHub"
+- "`Pull` updates from GitHub"
-- "Understand the options about README, license and .gitignore"
 keypoints:
-- "First key point."
+- "`Push` our code to GitHub and `pull` your code from GitHub"
 ---

 ## `Push` changes to GitHub

 In the previous episode, we explored the difference in between the local commit history and the commit history on the GitHub remote.

 Rstudio gives you a warning about the status of your local commits versus those stored on GitHub.
-Note that if the Git pane displays *your branch is ahead of ‘origin/master’ by X commits*, this is actually providing you a warning message saying there is no backup of these commits!

 ![Push]({{ page.root }}/fig/push-rstudio1.png)

+> ## Rstudio note on `ahead of`
+>
+> If the Git pane displays *your branch is ahead of ‘origin/master’ by X commits*, this is actually providing you a warning message saying there is no backup of these commits!
+{: .challenge}

 In order to store these changes on GitHub as well, we have to push our changes to GitHub.